arthur-mdn/ExtractEtsyEbayWoocommerceOrdersToCSV/README.md

 ## Installation

-- Télécharger le code source.
-- Décompresser l'archive.
+- Download the source code.
+- Unzip the archive.
-- Ouvrir Chrome ou Edge.
+- Open Chrome or Edge.
-- Se rendre sur la page Extensions ("[chrome://extensions/](chrome://extensions/)" ou "[edge://extensions/](edge://extensions/)");
+- Go to the Extensions page ("[chrome://extensions/](chrome://extensions/)" or "[edge://extensions/](edge://extensions/)");
-- Activer le mode développeur.
-- Cliquer sur "Charger l’extension décompressée".
-- Sélectionner le dossier racine de l'extension téléchargée décompressée.
+- Enable developer mode.
+- Click on "Load unpacked".
+- Select the root folder of the downloaded unzipped extension.
 - Enjoy !

-## Avertissements
+## Warning

-- Votre navigateur peut vous indiquer que cette extension accède aux données du site Web.
-Ceci est généré automatiquement, car le plugin analyse le code source HTML pour masquer intelligemment les bannières de notification.
-Il ne surveille ni n'enregistre votre historique de navigation ou vos informations personnelles.
-- L'historique des actions est stocké localement et n'est jamais transmis en dehors de votre appareil.
+- Your browser may warn you that this extension accesses website data.
+This is generated automatically because the plugin analyzes the HTML source code to intelligently extract data.
+It does not monitor or record your browsing history or personal information.